Mining Intelligence and News

 Deposit Type

-San Agustin is interpreted to be a porphyry-style gold system related to Eocene aged intrusions emplaced into Cretaceous clastic and carbonate sedimentary rocks in an extensional tectonic setting.
+The San Agustin deposit is interpreted to be a porphyry-style gold system related to Eocene aged intrusions emplaced into Cretaceous clastic and carbonate sedimentary rocks in an extensional tectonic setting.
 Gold mineralization occurs throughout the magmatic-hydrothermal system in space and time and is spatially related to early potassic development and an overprint of phyllic alteration.
 Supergene alteration, formed as a product of acid leaching, resulted in argillic-quartz alteration assemblages within the oxide zone of the deposit.
 The main gold event is associated with magmatic hydrothermal fluids corresponding to phyllic alteration.
-The gold system was overprinted by a younger structurally controlled epithermal system dominated by silver and zinc.
-The difference in style of mineralization from the nearby El Castillo deposit is possibly due to San Agustin having undergone less erosion than El Castillo thus preserving a larger volume of this late epithermal overprint.
-In support of this, late-stage high-level tourmaline breccias are prevalent at San Agustin but are not exposed at El Castillo.

 Mineralization

 The host rocks for mineralization at San Agustin are quartz monzonite-dacite bodies and the sedimentary sequence they intrude.
 Mineralization is emplaced through a strong and widespread system of sulphide rich veins, veinlets, and fissure fillings that make the system similar to a disseminated deposit.
 Fracture systems follow two main project-scale trends that run northeast and northwest.
-Locally mineralization can be observed following lithological controls in the sedimentary rocks, especially where they run parallel to sediment-intrusive rock contacts.
+Locally, mineralization can be observed following lithological controls in the sedimentary rocks, especially where they run parallel to sediment-intrusive rock contacts.
 Mineralization is also observed in the flow facies of the intrusion and is usually characterized by disseminated pyrite and in parallel veinlets.
+A component of the pyrite is thought to be pre-mineralization and associated with early phyllic alteration.
+The mineral system has very little silica and is more related to sulphide fracture filling.
+Epithermal boiling textures were observed locally such as bladed textures, coliform silica, or drusy quartz.
+These epithermal textures are not common.
+Some structures with cryptocrystalline jasperoid have also been found in deeper drill intercepts within sulphide zones.
+Two late phases of mineralization were identified with one carrying sphalerite and pyrite, and the other, galena and sphalerite.
+This mineralization is related to an epithermal low sulphidation system superimposed over the intrusion-related gold system.

 The sulphide boundary is located within a range of 30 m to 170 m below the surface with an average depth of about 65 m.
 The boundary is reached when the rock colour turns grey and disseminated pyrite becomes visible.
 The transition zone is commonly less than 1 m wide.
 The boundary’s surface is undulating and erratic across the deposit, due to the many faults and fractures controlling ground water in the area.